ungmo2/ungmo2.github.io/_posts/2016-01-23-Javascript-Object-Oriented-Programming.md

     }
   }

-  public class Bird extends Animal {
+  class Bird extends Animal {
     public Bird() {
       super();
       System.out.println("A new bird has been created!");